Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

-  [ ] - Hook up game won, level lost, and level won scenes to gameUI scene [ ] - There is no continuing shift, after you reach quota you hit the shift summary and end the game [ ] - Move shift summary to end of game, not end of shift, on quota reached restart, on strikes reached end game [ ] - Sometimes the potatoes don't give you a passport [ ] - Don't allow grab while passport is moving, toggle a is_currently_animated boolean to check when picking up [ ] - Passport comes from random x/y, instead of down the slot [ ] - You can see the potato come in from the right [ ] - If you deny/accept a potato and then that potato times out, it still checks the stamps [ ] - Difficulty selection UI after selecting endless mode General Tasks:
+  [ ] - Hook up game won, level lost, and level won scenes to gameUI scene [ ] - There is no continuing shift, after you reach quota you hit the shift summary and end the game [ ] - Move shift summary to end of game, not end of shift, on quota reached restart, on strikes reached end game [ ] - Difficulty selection UI after selecting endless mode General Tasks:
   Graphics:
     [ ] - Add color tags to keywords in the laws, make them green, red, yellow, blue [ ] - Enable colors on the Guide
-    [ ] - Add headers to the Guide for "INSTRUCTIONS" and "LAWS" [ ] - "Change verbiage to 2 and under" on laws, currently says "(under 2 years)" [ ] - Center alert_label text
-    [ ] - Change megaphone dialogue box to be text files printed on instead of hardcoded words for ease of localisation [ ] - Add dialogue emotes randomly to the potatoes [ ] - Add a version counter
+    [ ] - Add headers to the Guide for "INSTRUCTIONS" and "LAWS" [ ] - Change megaphone dialogue box to be text files printed on instead of hardcoded words for ease of localisation [ ] - Add dialogue emotes randomly to the potatoes [ ] - Add a version counter
     [ ] - Change "Runner Escaped" to capitals
-    [ ] - "You have caused unnecessary suffering" is in the wrong format, should be large red text [ ] - Potatoes appear above table instead of under when border runner leaves map on south side [ ] - Missile gets stuck if border runner leaves while airborne, keep track of last spot and send missile there [ ] - Replace missile sprite
+    [ ] - Replace missile sprite
-    [ ] - Make sure scores are shown above their respective action (stamping, missiles, scanning) [ ] - If the player has 0 points do not say "-500 points" when a potato escapes [ ] - Display the score for longer, a few seconds, so the player can read it [ ] - Rewrite laws to make sense, bad wording
+    [ ] - Make sure scores are shown above their respective action (stamping, missiles, scanning) [ ] - Display the score for longer, a few seconds, so the player can read it [ ] - Fade in potatoes when they come into the customs office [ ] - Update explosion
-    [ ] - Faces and hair doesn't line up on potatoes
-    [ ] - Fade in potatoes when they come into the customs office [ ] - Update explosion
   Audio:
     [ ] - No ambience or background music playing
     [ ] - Change position so kill text flying up with the score update
   Scoring:
-    [ ] - Randomly lose combo when doing potato border runner system [ ] - A strike is not removed when you successfully murder a potato with an air-to-surface missile [ ] - When a potato escapes by running a strike is not added [ ] - If the player has 0 points do not remove 500 points when a potato escapes [ ] - Points are not added when correctly allowing entry to potatoes [ ] - When maximum strike reached nothing happens, only checks when above maximum strikes instead of equal to [ ] - Went from 3 strikes to 7, border runners may add but not update strikes [ ] - Expiration rule is wrong, passport was expired and got strike for denying entry [ ] - Update stats on potato escape and missile kill [ ] - Balance points (missiles, stamping, scanning)
+    [ ] - Balance points (missiles, stamping, scanning)
   Interaction:
     [ ] - Lower delay between stamps
-    [ ] - Border runner system went off twice and cancelled the first one out [ ] - Set default selection for main menu for keyboard control [ ] - Expand area for perfect hit chance on border runner system [ ] - Bound missile mini-game to area2d, check update_cursor for area2d mouse checking code [ ] - Mouse has to be over passport to be able to stamp [ ] - Able to drag stamps off interaction table, bound them to lower half of screen [ ] - Able to drag passport off interaction table, bound them to lower half of screen [ ] - Snap closed passport to position of mouse cursor to avoid bad offset
+    [ ] - Set default selection for main menu for keyboard control [ ] - Expand area for perfect hit chance on border runner system
   Bugs:
+    [ ] - If you deny/accept a potato and then that potato times out, it still checks the stamps [ ] - Passport comes from random x/y, instead of down the slot [ ] - Sometimes the potatoes don't give you a passport [ ] - Don't allow grab while passport is moving, toggle a is_currently_animated boolean to check when picking up [ ] - Center alert_label text
+    [ ] - "Change verbiage to 2 and under" on laws, currently says "(under 2 years)"
+    [ ] - Potatoes appear above table instead of under when border runner leaves map on south side [ ] - Faces and hair doesn't line up on potatoes
+    [ ] - Rewrite laws to make sense, bad wording
-    [ ] - If you accept a potato at the same time the timer runs out then the potato duplicates and you get both results [ ] - "Rotten potatoes strictly forbidden" and "all potatoes must be fresh" entry granted, said good job, gave +1 to quota and +1 to strikes
+    [ ] - "You have caused unnecessary suffering" is in the wrong format, should be large red text [ ] - Update stats on potato escape and missile kill [ ] - Expiration rule is wrong, passport was expired and got strike for denying entry [ ] - Went from 3 strikes to 7, border runners may add but not update strikes [ ] - When maximum strike reached nothing happens, only checks when above maximum strikes instead of equal to [ ] - Points are not added when correctly allowing entry to potatoes [ ] - If the player has 0 points do not remove 500 points when a potato escapes [ ] - When a potato escapes by running a strike is not added [ ] - A strike is not removed when you successfully murder a potato with an air-to-surface missile [ ] - Randomly lose combo when doing potato border runner system [ ] - Mouse has to be over passport to be able to stamp [ ] - Able to drag passport off interaction table, bound them to lower half of screen [ ] - Snap closed passport to position of mouse cursor to avoid bad offset [ ] - Border runner system went off twice and cancelled the first one out [ ] - Able to drag stamps off interaction table, bound them to lower half of screen [ ] - If you accept a potato at the same time the timer runs out then the potato duplicates and you get both results [ ] - "Rotten potatoes strictly forbidden" and "all potatoes must be fresh" entry granted, said good job, gave +1 to quota and +1 to strikes
     [ ] - When a potato escapes it does not give you a strike